Centrifugal fan: Backward-curved

 Backward curved fans can have a high range of specific speeds but are most often used for medium specific speed applications—high pressure, medium flow applications such as in air handling units.

 Backward-curved fans are more energy efficient than radial blade and forward curved fans and so, for high power applications may be a suitable alternative to the lower cost radial bladed fan.

 Straight radial

 Radial blowers, as in Figure 3(c), have wheels whose blades extend straight out from the centre of the hub.
 Radial bladed wheels are often used on particulate-laden gas streams because they are the least sensitive to solid build-up on the blades, but they are often characterized by greater noise output.
-High speeds, low volumes, and high pressures are common with radial blowers, and are often used in vacuum cleaners, pneumatic material conveying systems, and similar processes.
+Medium speeds, low volumes, and high pressures are more common with radial blowers, and are often used in vacuum cleaners, pneumatic material conveying systems, and similar processes.

 Principles of operation

 The centrifugal fan uses the centrifugal power supplied from the rotation of impellers to increase the kinetic energy of air/gases.
 When the impellers rotate, the gas particles near the impellers are thrown off from the impellers, then move into the fan casing.
 As a result, the kinetic energy of gas is measured as pressure because of the system resistance offered by the casing and duct.
 The gas is then guided to the exit via outlet ducts.
 After the gas is thrown-off, the gas pressure in the middle region of the impellers decreases.
 The gas from the impeller eye rushes in to normalize this.
 This cycle repeats and therefore the gas can be continuously transferred.